 - Pelvic exam : An exam of the vagina, cervix, uterus, fallopian tubes, ovaries, and rectum.
 The doctor or nurse inserts one or two lubricated, gloved fingers of one hand into the vagina and places the other hand over the lower abdomen to feel the size, shape, and position of the uterus and ovaries.
 A speculum is also inserted into the vagina and the doctor or nurse looks at the vagina and cervix for signs of disease.
 A Pap test of the cervix is usually done.
 The doctor or nurse also inserts a lubricated, gloved finger into the rectum to feel for lumps or abnormal areas.

-- Human papillomavirus (HPV) test : A laboratory test used to check DNA (genetic material) for certain types of HPV infection.
-Cells are collected from the cervix and checked to find out if an infection is caused by a type of human papillomavirus that is linked to cervical cancer.
-This test may be done if the results of a Pap smear show certain abnormal cervical cells.
-This test is also called the HPV DNA test.
+- Human papillomavirus (HPV) test : A laboratory test used to check DNA or RNA for certain types of HPV infection.
+Cells are collected from the cervix and DNA or RNA from the cells is checked to find out if an infection is caused by a type of HPV that is linked to cervical cancer.
+This test may be done using the sample of cells removed during a Pap test.
+This test may also be done if the results of a Pap test show certain abnormal cervical cells.

 - Endocervical curettage : A procedure to collect cells or tissue from the cervical canal using a curette (spoon-shaped instrument).
 Tissue samples may be taken and checked under a microscope for signs of cancer.
 This procedure is sometimes done at the same time as a colposcopy.